pushkatel/past-stonks/README.md

 ## Future Roadmap

+* Fun insult and consoling statement generator with the result
 * More responsive for mobile phones (possible PWA)
 * Front End data validation for the three inputs
   * Ticker: autofill or dropdown to select only valid options